Chester and Holyhead Railway: Operating, the mail contract and steamers

-The Directors had always assumed that they would be awarded the mail contract on the opening of the line, and that this would include operating the mail packet boat service.
-Towards the end of 1846, the Company tried to start negotiation with the Government and were curtly rebuffed.
-Moreover, the City of Dublin Steam Packet Company and other private operators objected to the powers to run steamships sought by the company in the 1847 Parliamentary session.
-The situation was exceedingly paradoxical, because the Government was financing improvements to the Holyhead harbour, and to the company's steamers were using it, but the company were forbidden from operating them.
+The directors had always assumed that they would be awarded the mail contract on the opening of the line, and that this would include operating the mail packet boat service.
+Towards the end of 1846, the company tried to start negotiation with the government and were curtly rebuffed.
+Moreover, the City of Dublin Steam Packet Company and other private operators objected to the powers to run steamships sought by the company in the 1847 parliamentary session.
+The situation was exceedingly paradoxical, because the government was financing improvements to the Holyhead harbour, and to the company's steamers were using it, but the company were forbidden from operating them.

-This seemed to be put right in the 1848 session, when an Act of 22 July 1848 authorised the use of steamboats, and also the increased capital to the extent of £250,000.
+This seemed to be put right in the 1848 session, when the Chester and Holyhead Railway Act 1848 (11 & 12 Vict. c. lx) of 22 July 1848 authorised the use of steamboats, and also the increased capital to the extent of £250,000.
 The company had originally intended to operate its trains itself, but on reflection a working arrangement with the LNWR seemed better, and agreement on this was reached in August 1847.

-The Government once again dealt harshly with the Company over the mail contract, requiring them to take over the Admiralty steamers (even though they knew the company had ordered their own).
-A sequence of threatened withdrawals of co-operation followed; at the same time the C&HR's financial position deteriorated steeply, and the Board seemed to be at loggerheads.
+The government once again dealt harshly with the company over the mail contract, requiring them to take over the Admiralty steamers (even though they knew the company had ordered their own).
+A sequence of threatened withdrawals of co-operation followed; at the same time the C&HR's financial position deteriorated steeply, and the board seemed to be at loggerheads.
 In August 1849, the company were promised £100,000 by the LNWR, which was desperately needed, but the LNWR realised they had no powers to make such a loan.

 1850 timetable

-Bradshaw's Guide for March 1850 shows a brisk passenger service on the line: passengers could leave Kingstown at 19:30 Dublin time (25 minutes earlier than GMT) and Holyhead at 01:35 by mail train; the time between Llanfair and Bangor was 35 minutes, although the traveller was not informed that this was by road vehicle; the onward journey arrived at Chester at 04:40 and arrival in London was at 13:00.
+Bradshaw's Guide for March 1850 shows a brisk passenger service on the line: passengers could leave Kingstown at 19:30 Dublin time (19:55 GMT) and Holyhead at 01:35 by mail train; the time between Llanfair and Bangor was 35 minutes, although the traveller was not informed that this was by road vehicle; the onward journey arrived at Chester at 04:40 and arrival in London was at 13:00.
 Three other services traversed the whole line, one on Sundays, and two to London and two only on the line respectively on Sundays.